-(select one):

-300% of the SSI Federal Benefit Rate (FBR)

-A percentage of the FBR, which is less than 300%

-Specify the percentage:

-A dollar amount which is less than 300%.

-Specify dollar amount:

-A percentage of the Federal poverty level

-Specify percentage:

-Other standard included under the state Plan

-Specify:

-The f following dollar amount

-Spec ify dollar amount: If this amount changes, this item will be revised.

-The f following formula is used to determine the needs allowance:

-Spec ify:

-Othe Spec

-wanc te for the spouse only (select one):
+iii.
+Allowance for the family (select one):

-Not 1 Applicable

-state provides an allowance for a spouse who does not meet the definition of a community spouse in 44 of the Act.
-Describe the circumstances under which this allowance is provided:

-Spec ify:

-Spec cify the amount of the allowance (select one):

-SSI standard

-Optional state supplement standard

-Medically needy income standard

-The following dollar amount:

-Specify dollar amount: If this amount changes, this item will be revised.
-The amount is determined using the following formula: Specify: iii.
-Allowance for the family (select one): Not Applicable (see instructions) AFDC need standard Medically needy income standard The following dollar amount: Specify dollar amount: The amount specified cannot exceed the higher of the need standard for a family of the same size used to determine eligibility under the state's approved AFDC plan or the medically needy income standard established under 42 CFR §435.811 for a family of the same size.
+Not Applicable (see instructions) AFDC need standard Medically needy income standard The following dollar amount: Specify dollar amount: \\\\\\ The amount specified cannot exceed the higher of the need standard for a family of the same size used to determine eligibility under the state's approved AFDC plan or the medically needy income standard established under 42 CFR §435.811 for a family of the same size.
 If this amount changes, this item will be revised.

-The amount is determined using the following formula: Specify Specify: Other Specify: iv Amounts for incremed medical or normalial core armonage not arrived to normant by a third norty angulfa iv.
-Amounts for incurred medical or remedial care expenses not subject to payment by a third party, specifie in 42 §CFR 435.726: a.
-Health insurance premiums, deductibles and co-insurance charges b.
+The amount is determined using the following formula:

+iv.
+Amounts for incurred medical or remedial care expenses not subject to payment by a third party, specified in 42 §CFR 435.726:

+- a.
+Health insurance premiums, deductibles and co-insurance charges - b.
 Necessary medical or remedial care expenses recognized under state law but not covered under the state's Medicaid plan, subject to reasonable limits that the state may establish on the amounts of these expenses.

-Select one: Not Applicable (see instructions) Note: If the state protects the maximum amount for the waiver participant not applicable must be selected.
+Not Applicable (see instructions)Note: If the state protects the maximum amount for the waiver participant, not applicable must be selected.

 The state does not establish reasonable limits.

-The state establishes the following reasonable limits Specify: Cost limits represent reasonable fees for services and items for this state as determined by Georgia medical and dental care industries. and dental care moustres.
+The state establishes the following reasonable limits

+Cost limits represent reasonable fees for services and items for this state as determined by Georgia medical and dental care industries.